-In PY2022, the CPAAOB collected reports from all large-sized audit firms and mid-tier audit firms in order to review their operations management system, etc. including items such as their response to revisions to quality control standards, the impact of COVID-19 and the situation in Ukraine, their process of acceptance and termination of audit engagements, assurance engagements related to non-financial information.
-Furthermore, it analyzed the information through the collection of reports and utilized the analysis results to ensure effective and efficient inspection, and also conducted inter-firm fact-finding of operations management system etc. at large-sized audit firms and mid-tier audit firms.
+In PY2023, the CPAAOB collected reports from all large-sized and mid-tier audit firms in order to review their operations management system including items such as the status of response to the revised quality control standards, their process of acceptance and termination of audit engagements, the status of measures against the occurrence of CPA qualifications misstatements, the status of audit tools utilizing digital technology, assurance related to non-financial information, and the status of providing audit services to IPO preparing companies.
+Furthermore, it analyzed the information through the collection of reports and utilized the analysis results to ensure effective and efficient inspection, and also conducted inter-firm fact-finding of operations management system etc. at large-sized and mid-tier audit firms.

-It also verified the efforts to remedy deficiencies found in regular inspections at two large-sized audit firms through collecting reports instead of conducting follow-up inspection.
+It also verified the efforts to remedy deficiencies of regular inspections at two large-sized audit firms through collecting reports instead of conducting follow-up inspection.

 ii.
-Collection of reports from small and medium-sized audit firms, partnership and solo practitioner In PY2022, reports were collected from 55 small and medium-sized audit firms (mainly from those subject to quality control reviews in PY2021) chosen on the basis of results of the reviews.
-The reports contained items related to recommendations for improvement issued by quality control review, matters related to business management (organizations and manpower, arrangement and implementation of training, etc.), matters related to the global network of audit firms, the impact of and responses to COVID-19 infections, key audit matters (KAMs), status of responses to the revision of quality control standards, status of assurance service related to non-financial information and so forth.
+Collection of reports from small and medium-sized audit firms, partnership and solo practitioner In PY2023, reports were collected from 77 small and medium-sized audit firms (53 small and medium-sized audit firms and 24 solo practitioners), selected mainly based on the results of quality control reviews in PY2022.
+The reports contained items related to recommendations for improvement issued by quality control review, matters related to operations management system, the status of response to the revised quality control standards, matters related to the global network, KAMs, the status of assurance service related to non-financial information, etc. Of the 77 firms, 9 firms (those with a relatively large number of items requiring improvement, a large number of new audit engagements with listed companies, and audit risks of audited companies that require attention) were interviewed individually, either in person or remotely, from the perspective of encouraging them to voluntarily ensure and improve audit quality.
+In order to hold in-depth discussion, inspectors also participated in the hearings.

-Of the 55 firms, 9 firms (those deemed to have concerns about operating management systems according to their reports, etc.) were subjected to face-to-face or online hearings.
-Inspectors participated in hearings to certain firms to enable in-depth discussion.

-At the hearing, we have intensively heard about the development of quality control systems including responses to review findings, top management's management policy, organizations and human resources, responses to the revision of audit system, and so forth, while conveying the CPAAOB's awareness of problems, to promote the establishment of quality control that can ensure proper audit services.

-Results of hearings will be used as important reference information in future examination, inspection and so forth.
+At the interview, while conveying the CPAAOB's awareness to promote the quality control for appropriate audits, we have proactively listen about the development of quality control systems including responses to the findings at the review, CEO's management policy and governance, policy on recruitment and training, the responses to the revision of audit system, and so forth.
+The results of interview will be used as important reference for such as the future inspection.